Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Monash has 38 active public transport stops operating within its boundaries.
-These stops are served by a mix of buses along nine different routes, collectively facilitating 1,151 weekly passenger trips.
+Transport analysis indicates 38 active public transport stops operating within Monash as of March 2021.
+These stops serve a mix of bus routes, with 9 individual routes in total providing 1,151 weekly passenger trips combined.
 Transport accessibility is rated excellent, with residents typically located 175 meters from the nearest stop.

-Service frequency averages 164 trips per day across all routes, equating to approximately 30 weekly trips per individual stop.
+Service frequency averages 164 trips per day across all routes, translating to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport